-What is a chatbot?
+What is a Facebook Messenger chatbot?

 According to the Cambridge dictionary, a chatbot is “a computer program designed to have a conversation with a human being, especially over the internet”.
-Such a piece of software is designed to simulate human-like conversations based on voice or text.
-Chatbots have become widely used for customer support and marketing purposes.
-Basic bots can answer simple predefined questions based on keywords, while AI-powered chatbots can conduct more complex conversations.
+Such a piece of software is designed to simulate human-like conversations based on voice or text, often in fun and light-hearted ways.

 What are the benefits of implementing chatbots in your strategy?

-- Personalization — thanks to the gathered data, you can provide your customers with a personal touch, even via a chatbot.
+- Personalization — thanks to gathered data, you can provide your customers with a personal touch, even via a chatbot.

-- Accuracy of response — when it comes to data, bots are far more reliable than humans.
+- Accuracy of response — when it comes to data, bots are by far more reliable than humans.

 - Proactive customer interaction — thanks to bots, you can interact with customers, even if they don’t contact your team.
 For example, you can ask them for feedback automatically.